edwardyu/edwardyu.github.io/index.md

 </p>

 # Professional stuff
 * 2021-Present: **[Variational Research](https://variational.io)** - I founded a protocol to enable bilateral derivatives on any underlying time series.
 We're a small team backed by venture capital.
-News: <a href="https://www.theblock.co/post/322653/arbitrum-crypto-protocol-variational-funding">$10m seed raise by Bain Capital Crypto, Peak XV, Coinbase Ventures, Dragonfly, others.</a>
+News: <a href="https://fortune.com/2026/05/20/variational-raises-50-million-series-a/">$50m Series A led by Dragonfly Ventures</a>
 * 2019-2021: **Genesis Trading** - I was Head of Quantitative Research for one of the largest trading firms in crypto, doing market making on linear and options markets.
 * 2017-2019: **Qu Capital** - I founded a stat arb hedge fund trading crypto.
 We raised money from various institutional investors and eventually [sold it](https://www.coindesk.com/markets/2019/09/20/genesis-trading-acquires-quant-investment-firm-qu-capital) to Digital Currency Group (and its subsidiary, Genesis Trading).
 * 2014-2017: I studied Applied Mathematics at **Columbia University**, graduating with honors with a Bachelor of Science.